ntidev/invoice-test/README.md

 3. Invoice Module (w/ CRUD)
 4. Report Module

 The basic idea behind the application is that an Employee can log in and create/update/delete customers and invoices for those customers.
-In addition, those that login into the system can run reports that will show geneated invoices in a period of time.
+In addition, those that login into the system can run reports that will show generated invoices in a period of time.

 #### Sample Screens